 Inspired by the work of Tina M. Kampt and Christina Sharpe, Kimberly’s practice explores one ontological contemplation - How can we make seeable the frequencies of Blackness while maintaining an opacity that is essential to its continued survival?

-Referencing a private collection of photographs and ephemera gifted to her in 2020, Kimberly transcribes the quotidian lives of her loved ones onto canvas.
-She wields a monochromatic palette of drawing and painting materials to render iridescent semblances of their photographic referents, imbuing their painted form with spatial elements that were flatted in their photographic form.
+Referencing a private collection of photographs and ephemera gifted to her in 2020, Kimberly wields a monochromatic palette of drawing and painting materials to render iridescent semblances of their photographic referents onto canvas.

 Kimberly R. Heard is a research-based visual artist.
-Her upbringing was deeply informed by frequent relocation experiences in San Diego, CA, and various locations within Alabama.
-She enjoys home-cooked meals, collecting ergodic zines, and caring for her houseplants.
-Kimberly is currently pursuing her MFA in Painting at the Yale School of Art in New Haven, CT, with an expectancy of completion in 2026.
+Her work looks intimately into her ancestry, tacit and embodied knowledge of land and nature, and multiple relocations in San Diego, CA, and various regions within the state of Alabama.
+She enjoys home-cooked meals, making zines, and caring for her houseplants.
+Kimberly is pursuing her MFA in Painting at the Yale School of Art in New Haven, CT, with an expectancy of completion in 2026.

 Email: